pawarrachana06/Docker-Notes/Docker_file_guide.md

   ```docker
 docker compose up
 ```
--  -To stop the docker-compose.yml file , by default check for docker-compose.yml file in the directory
+-  To stop the docker-compose.yml file , by default check for docker-compose.yml file in the directory
 ```docker
 docker compose down
 ```